kittennbfive/curious-kitten-JTAG/README.md

 ![picture of PCB](hardware.jpg)

 ## What is this?
 This is my version of the well-known [JTAGulator](http://www.grandideastudio.com/jtagulator/), made from scratch using different components and my own code.
-This repo does not (yet) contain a ready-to-use and proven tool, it is an early version and work in progress.
+It is work in progress.
 I appreciate constructive feedback and testing, especially because i don't have a lot of targets to try my tool on.

 ## Licence and disclaimer
 All code is licenced under AGPLv3+.
 The hardware (schematics, PCB-layout) is distributed under CC BY-SA 4.0.
 Everything is provided WITHOUT ANY WARRANTY!
 It is experimental stuff!
 Before using this tool for reverse-engineering please make sure it is legal to do so in your country.
 Also note that messing with unknown pins on a device can have nasty consequences, from crashes to fried silicon or even fatal explosions.
 As i said, **use at your own risk!**